mcellteam/mcell/libmcell/documentation/generated/classes.rst

    * | return type: str

-  | Creates a string that corresponds to its BNGL representation
+  | Creates a string that corresponds to its BNGL representation including compartments.

 * | **as_species**